Saranabeel1/lab-2-ML/README.md

 - **Target Variable:** Species (setosa, versicolor, virginica)
 - **Features:** Sepal length, sepal width, petal length, petal width

+## Expected Output
+A trained classification model that can:
+- Achieve high accuracy in predicting iris species
+- Identify which measurements are most important for classification
+- Correctly distinguish between similar species

-## Problem Statement
+## Problem description
 Using measurements of flower petals and sepals, I want to build a classification model that can accurately predict the species of an iris flower.

-## Example Output
-[What should your model predict?
-Give a specific example]